opensrp/fhircore/docs/cql-usage.md

 **Introduction**

 This Documentation on CQL is to give some insights on
+1. What is CQL?
+2. Background on CQL
+3. CQL Tools for Implementers
-1. How to author the CQL script
+4. How to author the CQL script
-2. How to load and execute CQL scripts
+5. How to load and execute CQL scripts
-3. Some sample use cases where we have used CQL
+6. Some sample use cases where we have used CQL
+7. Issues Identified when executing CQL

-**What is CQL**
+**What is CQL?**

+**Clinical Quality Language**
-CQL­ is a Health Level Seven International® (HL7®) authoring language standard that’s intended to be human readable.
+Clinical Quality Language (CQL) is a Health Level 7 (HL7) standard for the expression of clinical knowledge that can be used within a broad range of clinical domains, including Clinical Decision Support (CDS), and Clinical Quality Measurement (CQM).
+It's intended to be human readable.
 It is part of the effort to harmonize standards used for electronic clinical quality measures (eCQMs) and clinical decision support (CDS).

 CQL provides the ability to express logic that is human readable yet structured enough for processing a query electronically.
 CQL is the expression logic used in Health Quality Measure Format (HQMF) beginning with the eCQMs implemented in calendar year 2019.